Jeomon/Web-Search-Agent/src/agent/web/prompt/ally_tree.md

 5. **Avoid Unnecessary Interactions**: Avoid engaging with elements like sign-in forms or irrelevant pop-ups.
 Only focus on the elements needed for solving the task.

+6. **Handling Drop-Downs in Comboboxes**: When interacting with elements like **comboboxes**, pay attention to the contents inside drop-down menus that appear after typing a query or term into the combobox. **Always check** for these options and sometimes they could be relevant keep in mind of that before moving on to the next action, rather than assuming that the typed input was sufficient.

 ---

 ### **Modes of Operation**: